memgraph/docs/docs/reference-guide/graph-algorithms.md

 ### Filtering by relationships type and direction

-You can filter relationships by type by defining the type after the list variable, and you decide the direction by changing the dash into an arrow and vice versa.
+You can filter relationships by type by defining the type after the relationship list variable, and you decide the direction by adding or removing an arrow from the dash.

-In the following example, the algorithm will traverse only across `CloseTo` type of relationships regardless of the direction.
+In the following example, the algorithm will traverse only across `CloseTo` type of relationships regardless of the direction:

 ```cypher
 MATCH (n {id: 0})-[relationships:CloseTo *BFS]-(m {id: 8})